Music Conservatory

 Attendance

 Regular and punctual attendance at classes, rehearsals, and lessons is the academic equivalent of a recognized standard of professional conduct.
-It is not possible to maintain a career in music.
 The Music Conservatory’s attendance policies are designed to habituate a professional’s sense of responsibility in regard to all school-related commitments and obligations.

 Many classes have an attendance requirement, which will appear in the syllabus.
 However, students should be aware that attendance is the expectation in the Music Conservatory, even if attendance does not constitute a portion of the grade.
 Students should notify their instructors if they cannot attend classes (e.g., for reasons of illness) and should make up missed assignments promptly.